nroduit/nroduit.github.io/content/faq.en.md

 For burning studies with Weasis, and additionnal plugin must be activated.
 In the web distribution, add weasis-ext.war.
 In the portable distribution, 1) uncompress weasis-ext.war, 2) copy weasis-isowriter-x.x.x.jar into weasis-portable/weasis/, 3) replace the file conf/ext-config.properties, 4) edit ext-config.properties and modify ${weasis.codebase.ext.url} by ${weasis.codebase.url}

-For burning Weasis with dcm4chee-cdw, look at [Write weasis-portable to DICOM CDs with dcm4chee-cdw](../getting-started/dcm4chee/#write-weasis-portable-to-dicom-cds-with-dcm4chee-cdw).
+For burning Weasis with dcm4chee-cdw, look at [Write weasis-portable to DICOM CDs with dcm4chee-cdw](../old/dcm4chee/#write-weasis-portable-to-dicom-cds-with-dcm4chee-cdw).
 {{% /expand%}}
 <br>
 {{%expand "How to enable Weasis logging?" %}}
-Logs are available either in the Java console or in Weasis log files.
+Logs are available either in Weasis log files (in ${user.home}/.weasis/log) or in the Java console (only with Java Webstart).

-1. By displaying the Java console:
+1. By displaying the Java console (not compatible with the Weasis native installer):
     * <a target="_blank" href="http://www.java.com/en/download/help/javaconsole.xml">Windows</a>
     * <a target="_blank" href="http://www.java.com/en/download/help/enable_console_linux.xml">Linux</a>
     *  Mac: